Jesy Nelson: Career

-2011–2020: Little Mix and departure
+2011–2020: Little Mix

 Her first audition was "Bust Your Windows" by Jazmine Sullivan, and successfully auditioned as a soloist for the eighth series of the UK version of The X Factor in front of judges Louis Walsh, Gary Barlow, Tulisa Contostavlos and Kelly Rowland, but failed the first challenge of the "bootcamp" section to progress through to the Girls category (solo females aged 16–24).
-Nelson and Perrie Edwards were put in a group called "Faux Pas" while Jade Thirlwall and Leigh-Anne Pinnock were to be put in a group named "Orion".
+Nelson and Perrie Edwards were placed in a group called "Faux Pas" while Jade Thirlwall and Leigh-Anne Pinnock were to be put in a group named "Orion".
 Both groups, however, failed to progress.
 A later decision by the judges recalled two members from each group to form the four-piece group Rhythmix, sending them through to the "judges' houses" section.
 They eventually reached the live shows and were mentored by Tulisa Contostavlos.
 On 28 October 2011, it was announced that the band's new name would be Little Mix.
 On 11 December 2011, Little Mix were announced as the winners, making them the first band ever to win the British version of the show.

 After winning the show, Little Mix signed a record deal with Syco Music, owned by Simon Cowell.
 Since joining Little Mix, Nelson has faced cyber-bullying and struggled to cope during her time on The X Factor.
 Nelson released six albums with the group; DNA (2012), Salute (2013), Get Weird (2015), Glory Days (2016), LM5 (2018) and Confetti (2020) The last of which was released a month before she left the group.

 Nelson released her documentary on BBC Three in 2019, titled Jesy Nelson: Odd One Out.
 The documentary was based on her experiences with body image and online bullying.
 It was BBC Three's top factual title since the channel moved online and on BBC One it was watched by 3.3 million viewers.
 The documentary won the Factual Entertainment Award at the 25th National Television Awards.

 In December 2020, she announced her departure from the group due to prolonged issues with her mental health.
 She said: "I find the constant pressure of being in a girl group and living up to expectations very hard."